lvphj/approved_premises/README.md

 The monthly updates of approved food establishments are produced by FSA and are available at: https://www.food.gov.uk/business-guidance/approved-food-establishments#list-of-approved-food-establishments.

-Processing of FSA monthly updates of approved food establishments is covered by Open Government Licence v3 (see: http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
+Processing of FSA monthly updates of approved food establishments in public domain is allowed by Open Government Licence v3 (see: http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).